 Just keep reminding yourself that the f-number is the bottom of the fraction!

->

-> It’s super important for you to remember how aperture and f/stop work with each other!
+It's super important for you to remember how these work together.

->

-> A larger aperture lets in more light, and has a low f-stop or f/number: f/1.8, f/2, f/3.5.
+A larger aperture lets in more light, and has a low f-stop or f/number: f/1.8, f/2, f/3.5.

 If someone tells you that you want a big aperture, they are recommending you use an f-stop like f/1.8 or f/2, which has a BIG opening for light.
 Words like "big" or "large" or "open up" refer to a wide aperture, which has a low f-stop value.